Punishment in Australia: Statistics

 In the year ending 30 June 2020, there were almost 600 children aged 10 to 13 in detention in Australia.

-From June 2015 to 2019, the Northern Territory had the highest rate of young people in detention on an average night.
+From June 2015 to 2019, the Northern Territory had the highest rate of young people in detention on average per night in Australia, at 22 out of every 10,000 youth aged 10-17.

 Abuse in juvenile prisons

 In 2016 the ABC aired a Four Corners report which revealed abuse of youth occurring at Don Dale Youth Detention Centre in the Northern Territory.
 This included an incident where, in 2015, Dylan Voller, then a minor, had his face covered with a spit hood and was strapped into a mechanical restraint chair for 2 hours.
 As a result the Australian government established the Royal Commission into the Protection and Detention of Children in the Northern Territory.

 In 2022, a Tasmanian Government inquiry revealed that 55 workers at Ashley Youth Detention Centre had been accused of child sex abuse by former child detainees.
 One former worker was accused of abusing 11 children over the course of 3 decades.
 Another former staff member was accused of using sexual violence and intimidation, including forced masturbation, against 26 former child detainees.
 The alleged crimes span from recent years back to the 1970s.
 In September 2021, it was announced that Ashley Youth Detention Centre would close within three years, and be replaced by two new facilities.